rose-lang/rose/README.md

 ## Usage

-This example defines custom gradients for the builtin JavaScript logarithm and power functions, then computes the output, gradient, and Hessian for the power function applied with base 2 and exponent 3:
+This example defines custom derivatives for the builtin JavaScript logarithm and power functions, then computes the output, gradient, and Hessian for the power function applied with base 2 and exponent 3: